fodisi/hackapay/design_pattern_decisions.md

 ##### Restricting Access ([learn-consensys])

 The project implements 04 base smart contracts specifically designed to provide role-based access control to inherited smart contracts.
-These base contracts ([AttendeeRole.sol], [ContestRoleManager.sol], [JudgeRole.sol], [OrganizerRole.sol]), implement [Open Zeppelin] library `Roles.sol.
+These base contracts ([AttendeeRole.sol], [ContestRoleManager.sol], [JudgeRole.sol], [OrganizerRole.sol]), implement [Open Zeppelin] library [Roles.sol].
 After creating these contracts, inherited contracts were able to use modifiers and base functions to manage role-based access control to its functionalities.
 For example, the contract [ContestTeam.sol] inherits from [AttendeeRole.sol] and uses the inherited modifier`onlyAttendee`to restrict access to the function`splitPrize()`.

 ##### State Machine ([learn-consensys])